palikhov/CnM_5e_core/Deadly-frontier-DM-GUIDE.md

 •Characters that are not searching can be on the lookout for monsters.
 One character can watch only one entrance without penalty.
 If a monster approaches the group through an entrance that is being watched, the Dexterity (Stealth) check of that character will be used against the Wisdom (Perception) checks of any monsters that are actively searching for you, and against the passive Wisdom (Perception) scores of any monsters that aren’t searching.

-Wilderness Adventuring
+# Wilderness Adventuring

 Sometimes in a D&D adventure, travel through the wilderness is purely a matter of description.
 Players describe where their characters are headed, and you narrate what happens on the way.
 At other times, the journey is as important to the adventure as its destination, and wilderness exploration rules will come into play.

 This section provides a turn-based system for traveling outdoors.
 The rules address how to move through and investigate a wilderness area, and they discuss environmental considerations such as weather and high altitude.

 An optional section has rules that cover tasks characters can undertake while exploring in the outdoors, and how those tasks are performed, plus a system for determining what happens if the characters get lost in the wilderness.

 Your Outdoor Map

 Before the characters can explore a wilderness or other outdoor area, you need to have a map that outlines its key geographic features and terrain.

 The outdoor environment you’re mapping might be an expanse of wilderness on the surface of the world or a vast subterranean location, such as the great caverns and passages of the Underdark.
 Either way, it’s better to use a hex grid than a square grid for mapping, because a hex grid enables more precise calculation of the distance between two points.

 The scale of your outdoor map depends on how much detail you want.
 For the most detailed areas, each hex or square represents 1 mile.
 To cover larger areas, each hex or square represents 6 miles.
 Your largest scale maps, those covering massive areas, should cover 36 miles per hex or square.

 Just as you would do in a dungeon, track the characters’ movement on your outdoor map to determine what sort of terrain they encounter, monster lairs, settlements, or other noteworthy features they might stumble across.
 To keep things simple, assume that the characters find a noteworthy location when they enter its hex or square, unless the site is specifically hidden.
 The characters might not walk directly up to the front door of a ruined castle in the 1-mile-wide hex they just entered, but they can find old paths, outlying ruins, and such signs of its presence in the area with ease.

 Visibility.
 When traveling outdoors, characters can see about 2 miles in any direction on a clear day, assuming that trees, hills, and other obstructions don’t block their view.
 Rain cuts visibility down to 1 mile, and fog cuts it down to a few hundred feet.
 Multiply the distance the characters can see by 20 if they are atop a mountain or a tall hill, or are otherwise able to look down upon the area around them from a lofty height.

 Terrain

 Outdoor terrain is represented by a few general categories that describe how difficult it is to travel through an area of that terrain and (in the optional rules] find food and water.

-For the purpose of travel, terrain is either normal or difficult, with difficult terrain cutting the characters’ speed in half while they travel through it.
+For the purpose of travel, terrain is either normal or difficult, with difficult terrain cutting the characters’ speed in half while they travel through it

 If the characters travel by a road or path, they move at their normal speed regardless of the terrain around them.

-TERRAIN SUMMARY Type	Travel
+TERRAIN SUMMARY | Type	Travel

-Desert	Normal
+Desert	| Normal
-Forest	Difficult
+Forest	| Difficult
-Hills	Normal
+Hills	| Normal
-Jungle	Difficult
+Jungle	| Difficult
-Mountains	Difficult
+Mountains	| Difficult
-Plains	Normal
+Plains	| Normal
-Road/Path	Normal
+Road/Path	| Normal
-Swamp	Difficult
+Swamp	| Difficult
-Tundra	Normal
+Tundra	| Normal

-The Wilderness Turn
+## The Wilderness Turn

 This is the sequence of play for an hour of travel and exploration in a wilderness environment.

 1. Direction and Pace.
 The players decide what direction their characters will move in and their travel pace.
 The players should also determine their formation: who is in the front, the middle, and the back of the group.
 (If you’re using the optional rules, they also decide on their exploration tasks at this time.]

 2. Progress on the Map.
 Determine the distance and the direction the characters traveled, taking into account their travel pace and chosen path.

 3. Random Encounters.
 Check for a random encounter and, if one is indicated, resolve any interaction or combat that occurs between the creatures and the characters.

 4. Environmental Effects.
 Apply effects of the environment, weather, or terrain, such as extreme cold.
 Some of these effects might require saving throws from the characters.
 In addition, if the characters attempt a forced march, resolve saving throws for that activity at this point.

 If exploration continues, go back to the first step and repeat the sequence for another turn.

-Travel Pace
+## Travel Pace

 The travel pace that the characters choose—fast, moderate, or slow—determines the chance that monsters and other threats surprise them, how much distance they can cover during an hour of movement, and (in the optional rules] what tasks they can perform as they travel.

 Explain to the players what their choices are.
 Do they want to get through the next area quickly, without much care for possible dangers, or are they determined to move slowly and keep a close watch for anything along their path?
 When the group decides on a travel pace, use the line on the Travel Pace table that corresponds to their intent.
 If the party splits up, each smaller group chooses its own pace.

 The travel pace of an exploring group determines its readiness.
 This quality is expressed as a DC that you can use for several circumstances, such as when a character makes a Wisdom saving throw at the start of a battle to avoid being surprised or (in the optional rules] when the characters are in danger of becoming lost.

 Travel pace also determines the greatest distance a group can cover during an hour, as shown on the table.
 Difficult terrain, including forests, mountains, jungles, and swamps reduces travel speed by half.
 For example, a group moving at a moderate pace through a forest can expect to traverse no more than 1 mile every hour.

 ## Random Encounters